eHive

 You can create a free account on eHive to test.

-You can see how much storage your account is currently using under the My Account section> View Account Usage.
+You can see how much storage your account is currently using under the Settings section > Plan and Usage.

 Integration